A First-Time Homebuyers Guide to Insurance

 • Find an insurance agent.
 An insurance agent is a great resource as you are looking into homeowners insurance.
 He or she can be a sounding board for any of your questions and offer you advice on what type of coverage you will need and how much.
 Also, if you select an independent agent, an insurance agent who represents multiple insurance companies, you will get quotes from multiple companies and can choose the one that works best for you.

 • Know your replacement cost.
 The replacement cost is the full amount it would cost to replace your home and possessions if anything were to happen.
-This can be confusing for new homeowners because even though you are paying $140,000 for your new home, you will likely need a higher amount for your replacement cost.
+This can be confusing for new homeowners because even though you may be paying $300,000 for your new home, you'll likely need a higher amount for your replacement cost.
 According to Marshall & Swift/Boeckh, 60 percent of homes in the U.S. are undervalued for insurance purposes, by an average of 17 percent.
 This leaves many people without the ability to truly replace their home if disaster strikes.

 • Perform a risk assessment.
 As you walk through and around the house, try to think about things that could go wrong.
 For instance, does the yard not drain well, or is there chipped paint or damp carpet in the basement?
 Either could be a sign of flooding or water backup issues, and you may want to add a water endorsement to your policy.